From High School to Retirement: CWO5 Ronald Wilson Set to Retire After 43 Years of Service

+When soon-to-be graduated Faith City Christian High School Senior Ronald Wilson ran into a Delaware Army National Guard recruiter in 1982, he had no idea he would serve his country for the next 43 years.

-Delaware Army National Guard Chief Warrant Officer 5 Ronald Wilson, G4 Logistics Superintendent for the Combined Support Maintenance Shop, is retiring this summer.
-This former Command Chief Warrant Officer served the Delaware National Guard since his senior year of high school in 1982, marking this year as his 43rd year of service.
-(Delaware Army National Guard photos by Staff Sgt.
-Alyssa Lisenbe)
+Now Delaware Army National Guard Chief Warrant Officer Ronald Wilson, G4 Logistics Superintendent for the Combined Support Maintenance Shop (CSMS), is set to retire in the summer of 2025.

+"I just appreciate having the ability to do what I have done for the last 43 years,” said Wilson.

+At first, Wilson wanted to retire after twenty years as a non-commissioned officer in the CSMS shop doing various jobs.
+However, when he went to retire, the conflicts happening overseas in 2002 made him decide to continue his service and become a warrant officer.

 |Date Taken: